gmonchain/Staking-and-Distribute-contract/README.md

 ### Development

 To set up the development environment, ensure you have Node.js and Hardhat installed.
 Follow typical Hardhat project setup for compilation and testing.
+Comprehensive tests are located in the `test/` directory.

 ### License